MathysCogne/Make_My_File-42/README.md

 ## Features

 - Auto-detect source files and headers, including in subdirectories.
-- **Create project structure automatically if not present, including:**
+- Detect C project structure and Create project structure automatically if not present, including:
 	- main.c, name-app.c, and name-app.h
 	- Directories: include/ and src/
 	- A corresponding Makefile
 	- A .gitignore file for c project
-- Detect C project structure

 - Option to include bonus files for projects 42.
 - Create object directories and dependency files.
 - Link against the `ft_libft` library (42).